punkish/punkish/entries/D/DI/DIS/Disruptive-Technologies/Blockchain/index.md

 <figure>
     <img src="blockchain.png">
-    <figcaption>Blockchain illustration released under the <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank">CC0 Public Domain Dedication</a>.</figcaption>
+    <figcaption>Blockchain illustration by Puneet Kishor released under the <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank">CC0 Public Domain Dedication</a>.</figcaption>
 </figure>

 ## Introduction

-A blockchain is distributed digital ledger technology (DLT) with transactions (or blocks thereof) linked by timestamped, cryptographic hashes.
-A blockchain that may be private (permissioned) or public (permissionless), with a mechanism, typically “proof of work,” for coming to a consensus about the valid state of the chain determined by a majority of the participants all of whom have equal access to all of the chain.
+A blockchain is a distributed digital ledger technology (DLT) with transactions (or blocks thereof) linked by timestamped, cryptographic hashes.
+A blockchain may be private (permissioned) or public (permissionless), with a mechanism, typically “proof of work,” for coming to a consensus about the valid state of the chain determined by a majority of the participants all of whom have equal access to all of the chain.

 ### Permissioned vs. Permission-less